 Celebrating the ship canal centennial in 2016-2017

-After Gen. Hiram M. Chittenden of the Army Corps of Engineers affirmed the present canal route, construction of the Lake Washington Ship Canal began in 1911.
+After Gen. Hiram M. Chittenden of the Army Corps of Engineers affirmed the present canal route as the best option, construction of the Lake Washington Ship Canal began in 1911.

-A.J.
-Goddard served on the Seattle City Council for a second time from 1908 to 1915, influential years during which the ship canal was being constructed, and Goddard continued to look out for the best interests of Fremont in the process of construction.
+Captain Goddard served on the Seattle City Council for a second time from 1908 to 1915.
+These were influential years during which the ship canal was being constructed, and Capt.
+Goddard continued to look out for the best interests of Fremont in the process of construction.
 The chosen route of the canal, passing through the Fremont industrial and maritime district, increased land values and caused a boom in the local economy.